Longhoughton: Transport

 Longhoughton once had a railway station on the main line of the North East Railway.

 Buildings

 The parish church of St. Peter and St. Paul dates from the Saxon era, although it was rebuilt in 1080 and now the only remaining Saxon stonework is seen in parts of the chancel and tower arches.
 During the 1080 rebuilding, a 44 ft tower was added.
 This was for purposes of military defence, rather than religious use, and was used as such until the 17th century.
 Parish records go back as far as 1646.

 Smugglers used to use the church as a distribution centre in the 19th century.
 Nikolaus Pevsner mentioned the building favourably in his review of Northumbrian architecture.

 A little over a mile to the north-west is Littlehoughton Hall, a house of 1686 with later additions, which incorporates the remains of a late medieval tower house.

-Freedom of the Parish

-The following people and military units have received the Freedom of the Parish of Longhoughton.
+Longhoughton Community and Sports Centre Trust has been presented with the King’s Award for Voluntary Service.